MineRobber9000/kpf/KPF.md

 4. Patch objects MAY have a line stating a file hash.
 This line is in the format of ".filehash <hash>".
 The hash algorithm supported is SHA-256.
 5. Patch objects MUST contain at least one record.
 They MAY contain more than one.
 6. Direct one-to-one byte changes can be given using the format "<address>=<val>".
 The spec is currently missing multi-byte changes and RLE-encoded changes.
 These will be added in a later version of the spec.
+7. Lines outside of the ".patch"/".endpatch" combo MUST be ignored.